sst/guide/_chapters/add-an-api-to-create-a-note.md

 - path received type undefined

-  Restarting `pnpm exec sst dev` should pick up the new type information and resolve this error.
+  Restarting `pnpm sst dev` should pick up the new type information and resolve this error.

 - Response `statusCode: 500`